matiasdiezcanseco/gnopardy-app/docs/README.md

-# Geopardy Documentation 📖
+# Jeopardy Documentation 📖

-Welcome to the Geopardy documentation!
+Welcome to the Jeopardy documentation!
 This folder contains all the information you need to understand, develop, and maintain the project.

 ## 📑 Documentation Index